-xi.
+- (A) If the manufacturer is a VPP participant, no Letter of Supply is required.
+The Government will utilize available VPP data to verify that the offeror is authorized to sell proposed products and has access to an uninterrupted source of supply.
+The supplier authorization data in the VPP is authoritative and takes precedence over all other evidence, to include Letters of Supply. - (B) If the manufacturer is not a VPP participant, the offeror must upload a Letter of Supply to eOffer.
+Failure to provide an acceptable Letter of Supply may result in rejection of the offer.
+A Letter of Supply template is provided as a solicitation attachment.

+xii.
 Applicable to product offers.
-If the offeror is not the manufacturer of the product(s) being proposed, an acceptable Letter of Commitment/Supply or evidence of an uninterrupted source of supply must be uploaded to eOffer.
-See clause I-FSS-644 Dealers and Suppliers and the solicitation for required language.
-If the Government determines that the offeror's evidence of an uninterrupted source of supply is not sufficient, the Government will request submission of a Letter of Commitment/Supply.
-Failure to provide an acceptable Letter of Commitment/Supply or evidence of an uninterrupted source of supply may result in rejection of the offer. xii.
-Applicable to product offers.
 AbilityOne Program Products.
 The AbilityOne Program is a Federal procurement program that generates jobs for individuals who are blind or have another significant disability.
-In order to distribute AbilityOne products, a vendor must be an authorized AbilityOne Program distributor as designated by the U.S. AbilityOne Commission.
+In order to offer AbilityOne products, (i.e., items listed on the AbilityOne Procurement List) under the MAS Solicitation) a vendor must be an authorized AbilityOne Program distributor as designated by the U.S. AbilityOne Commission.
+Evidence of AbilityOne distributor authorization must be submitted with your offer.
 Certain commercial products are considered "essentially the same" (ETS) as AbilityOne products.
 Because AbilityOne products are mandatory purchases for Federal customers, an offeror must not include any ETS items in its FSS proposal.
-Offerors can search for products on the procurement list.
+Offerors can search identified ETS products on the AbilityOne website.
 For more information on the AbilityOne Program, ETS products, and becoming an authorized AbilityOne distributor, please visit the AbilityOne site or contact Mr. Mike Jurkowski at mjurkowski@abilityone.gov/ 703-603-2117.

 xiii.
 Applicable to product offers.
+Manufacturer Part

-Manufacturer Part Number (MPN) data must be submitted for all products.
+Number (MPN) data must be submitted for all products.
 The offeror must ensure that the MPN for each proposed product reflects the actual number assigned.
 Universal Product Code Type A (UPC-A) data must also be submitted for all products for which this information is commercially available.
 If MPN (and UPC-A data, if commercially available) is submitted incorrectly or not submitted, the offer may be rejected and/or the associated product(s) may not be awarded.